Alter Ego: Doreen Allene Green

 - Crack Pairing: Mostly jokingly, some authors have paired her off with very random characters in Noodle Incidents, including Wolverine and the Mac Gargan incarnation of Venom.

 - Crouching Moron, Hidden Badass: She is cute.
 She talks to squirrels.
-She has also defeated Doctor Doom (twice!), The Mandarin, Giganto, MODOK, Thanos, Terrax, Bug-Eyed Voice, Bi-Beast, Deadpool (twice!), Pluto, Fin Fang Foom, Baron Mordo, Korvac, Ultron, and Ego the Living Planet.
+She has also defeated Doctor Doom (twice!), The Mandarin, Giganto, MODOK, Thanos, Terrax, Bug-Eyed Voice, Bi-Beast, Deadpool (twice!), Pluto, Fin Fang Foom, Baron Mordo, Korvac, Ultron, the Avengers (all at once in 26 seconds), and Ego the Living Planet.

 - She had a standing offer from Galactus to become his Herald.